urbit/docs/tutorials/sail-and-udon.md

 **two** spaces causes there to be single space following the produced `<span>` element, because one of those spaces is syntactically necessary.

-In the following lines, we beginning to use some Hoon expressions again.
+In the following lines, we begin to use some Hoon expressions again.

 ```
   ;+  ?:  show-list